 Have realistic expectations about the care and treatment of your pets.
 Sadly, some diseases and conditions are impossible to cure.
 In some cases, it’s best to give your pets medications to control pain and accept the fact that all diseases and conditions are not treatable.
 It’s a fact that dogs and cats age faster than humans, so realize that your pet may need special care and treatment as it gets older.

 Listen closely to post-treatment instructions.
 In many cases, your veterinarian will prescribe your pet medications to take at home.
 Compliance with medication instructions is important.
 It can be difficult to give pets medications at home.
 However, it may be necessary to not only treat some conditions, but also to save the pet’s life.
 Animal hospital staff have practiced various techniques to give medications to pets, so ask them if you have any difficulties or reservations.
 They are always willing to share those techniques with pet owners.

 Following your veterinarian’s advice and instructions will help you and your pet have a long, healthy life together!
-Visit Veterinarians.com to find a vet near you.
+Call (844) 243-3756 to connect to a veterinarian near you.